yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

     => setenv serverip correct.server.ip
     => tftp

-Another alternative is to utilize the full syntax of the tftp command:
+Another alternative is to use the full syntax of the tftp command:

 .. code-block:: console